KeerthanaRallabhandi/Image_classification_102/README.md

 - Finally, converting image back to a NumPy array.

 - Top 5 label Predictions on the unseen data (sample images passed using Test folder) using the trained model.
-  - Class propbailites acheiving upto to 0.7 with Test accuracy upto 70%
+  - Class probabilites acheiving upto 0.7 with Test accuracy of 70%